 - However, two thirds of the vacancies predicted by e-skills are expected to be at managerial and senior professional level.

 - Computer science students should also be aware that they will face competition for jobs from graduates of other disciplines, for example maths, engineering, physics and in some cases even those from completely unrelated disciplines.
 To some extent, the higher employment rates for these subjects may reflect students feeling less ‘boxed in’ to a particular career choice by their degree subject.

 How to beat the stats for computer science graduates

-Statistically, computer science graduates appear to be finding it hardest to start their careers, but TARGETjobs IT and the TARGETjobs Employer Insights are here to help you beat the bad news and put yourself in the running for the predicted new vacancies.
+Statistically, computer science graduates appear to be finding it hardest to start their careers, but TARGETjobs IT and the TARGETjobs employer hubs are here to help you beat the bad news and put yourself in the running for the predicted new vacancies.
 Use them to pin down what specific skills and qualifications different IT companies are looking for, get advice on what to do if you don’t quite match up, and find out what to expect and how to succeed in the applications and interviews process.